History of Barley Grass and Wheat Grass

 To make sure that the shoots continue to develop under natural conditions for as long as possible, we can assure you that our wheatgrass contains only minimal quantities of simple sugars.
 Simple sugars are converted into complex carbohydrates which release energy more slowly as they are digested.
 Once ready for harvest, the young barley and wheat grass plants are carefully cut by hand and quickly transported to a collection centre.
 Here they are carefully cleaned and then sorted by hand to remove any poor quality leaves.
 The grasses are then quickly dried and ground into a fine powder using freeze-drying.
 The shoots are already processed into the final product within 1 hour after cutting.

 BENEFITS FOR HEALTH

-Barleygrass also contains a lot of calcium, which contributes to the maintenance of bones and teeth, the normal of the nervous system and muscle function.
+Barleygrass also contains a lot of calcium, which contributes to the maintenance of bones and teeth, and muscle function.
 Due to its high calcium content, barley grass is often referred to as "alkaline food", which is supposed to correct excess acids in the body.

 Our organic barley grass powder is a great addition to your daily smoothies.
 With a pleasantly sour taste it is not as sweet as wheatgrass but has all the benefits of concentrated grass-goodness.